duynguyen224/insurance-claim-system/README.md

 ## Folder Structure

-Within the single project, the classes are logically grouped into folders:
+Within the single project, the components are logically grouped into folders:

 - **Controllers**: Handle API routing and HTTP request/response processing.
 - **Services**: Contain the business logic and interact with repositories to fulfill API requests.